najeebib/bit-mentor-bot/README.md

 ## Docker
 There is a shell script in the root directory that will push the bot to Docker hub
-In order for it to work you need an .env_dev file in the root directory
+In order for it to work you need an .env_dev, dockerfile, .dockerignore and the script file in the root directory
 Then run the script with this command
 ```
 ./docker username